 Use oregano in a tea or capsule form to help with everything from muscle pain, toothaches, and menstrual cramps, to acne, allergies, and bloating.

 For oregano tea:

 Use three teaspoons of fresh whole or cut oregano leaves, or one teaspoon of dried oregano, in a large cup of boiling water; steep for five to ten minutes (the longer you steep, the stronger the flavor!).

 You can use cooled oregano tea as a mouthwash, or breathe in the steam from the hot tea to help loosen phlegm and to heal a cough (but be careful with hot steam).

 Of course, oregano is delicious in soup, and with fish or meat.

-One of my favorite herbs to use in cooking, rosemary is so much more than savory.
+One of my favorite natural herbs to use in cooking, rosemary is so much more than savory.